U.S. Green Building Council – Texas Gulf Coast Region

-Purpose: HARC (the Houston Advanced Research Center) is an independent research hub helping people thrive and nature flourish.
+Purpose: HARC (the Houston Advanced Research Center) is a nonprofit research hub providing independent scientific analysis.
+HARC focuses on building a sustainable future that helps people thrive and nature flourish.

-Programs: HARC’s research focuses on air, water, and energy.
-Current research programs include Air Quality Science, Clean Engines and Emissions, Hydrology and Watersheds, Energy Efficient Buildings, and the Environmentally Friendly Drilling Systems (EFD) Program.
+Programs: HARC’s research focuses on air, water, energy, and resilience.
+Current research programs include Air Quality Science, Clean Energy Research, Hydrology and Watersheds, Energy Efficient Buildings, and the Environmentally Friendly Drilling Systems (EFD) Program.